longhornxa/small-group-manual/fellowship.rst

 	1. What kind of people do you enjoy spending time with?
 	2. When do you find it the most difficult to show love to someone?
 	3. Do you remember a time when someone really reached out to you to show you love and friendship when you needed it?
-	4. If you could imagine the perfect Christian community, what would be some words to describe the community?
+	4. If you could imagine the perfect Christian community, what would be some words to describe it?

 	.. topic:: *But, I'm not a Christian ...*